Throvn/desktop.js-starter/README.md

 # Desktop.js CLI

+> [!NOTE]
+> Only works on macOS using ARM processors right now.

+## Installation

+Since I've only tested on mac, I'm assuming you are on a mac with an M-series chip.

+1. Go to the github releases page.
+2. Download `djs` (it's the compiled binary)
+3. Move the binary to ` /usr/local/bin/`
+4. In the terminal run `djs help` to test if the executable is accessible.

+### Build

+1. Clone this repo
+2. run `./run.sh` in the project root (you will be prompted for your password)
+3. Enter your password.
+This is only needed to copy the go binary to `/usr/local/bin` to make it executable systemwide.
+If you don't like to give sudo permissions, just run `go build` and you are done.
+Note though, that some of the commands make use of the current directory, which is a bit annoying if you don't have the executable in your `/usr/local/bin` directory.

 This program sets up your development environment for developing Desktop.js apps.

 - It takes your JS/TS sources, bundles them and runs them.